Refreshes the layout of the current comp (Win+Mac: Shift+Z, Win+Mac [German]: Shift+Y, Win+Mac [French]: Shift+W).

 Batch-refreshes the layout of all comps in the current project.

 To make use of this, go to the Layout Settings, you click on Update all Comps.

 This can be useful if you accidentally dismissed the update dialog after opening the project and you want to update all comps to your current version or current OS.

-Batch-converts all comps in the current project to an older Workflower version.
+Batch-converts all comps in the current project to an older Workflower or After Effects version.

-To make use of this function, go to the Layout Settings, you click on Convert Project to older WF Version.
+To make use of this function, go to the Layout Settings, you click on Convert Project to older WF/AE Version.